janpaulpl/janpaulpl.github.io/commits.md

 <i class="ri-git-commit-fill">
 <em>
 01.20.24.
 Just finished providing AV support for POPL'24.
-We put in a lot of effort into this one, you can checkout the talks [here](https://www.youtube.com/@acmsigplan).
+We put in a lot of effort into this one, you can check out the talks [here](https://www.youtube.com/@acmsigplan).
 </em>
 </i>